hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol03.md

   Explanation

-  A posture policy is a collection of posture requirements, which are associated with one or more identity groups, and operating systems.
+  A <span style="color: #bb6600;">posture policy</span> is a collection of posture requirements, which are associated with one or more identity groups, and operating systems.
 We can configure ISE to check for the Windows patch at Work Centers > Posture > Posture Elements > Conditions > File.

   In this example, we are going to use the predefined file check to ensure that our Windows 10 clients have the critical security patch installed to prevent the Wanna Cry malware.